Reelix/GithubFullscreenIssuePoC/README.md

 Note: Issue as been closed and locked due to abuse by third-party users.

-Issue Source (May contain needless markup - PoC was taken from live exploits):
+Issue Source (May contain needless markup - PoC was taken and modified from live exploits):

 ```
 Test